Mokto/gitops/README.md

 ## Template composition

 Your usual values.yaml handling is adapted to Gitops.
-It means that you can use some built-in values like `{{.Branch}}`.
+It means that you can use some built-in values like `{{.Branch}}` or `{{.BranchUrlSafe}}`.
 They will be computed by K8S gitops manager before being packaged and installed by Tiller.

 ## Based and webhooks